Cornell Mills: Description and history

 The Cornell Mills building stands in eastern Fall River, and is sandwiched between Alden Street to the east and the western interchange of Massachusetts Route 24 and Interstate 195 to the southwest, from which it is a prominent landmark.
 The main mill building is a three-story granite structure, fashioned out of rough-cut blocks with dressed corner quoining blocks, lintels, and sills.
 The window bays are regular in size, but are relieved architecturally by buttresses that group them into threes and sixes.
 It has a low-pitch gable roof with a wide cornice.
 The property's ancillary buildings include an engine house, garage, waste house, and storehouse.
 A freestanding brick chimney rises 160 ft, with corbelled brickwork at the top.

 The mill was organized in 1889 and built in 1890 from native Fall River granite.
 It had a capacity of 45,000 spindles at its peak in the 1910s, and produced printed cloth and other textiles.
 John D. Flint was the company's first president.
 The plant was closed in 1930.
+The mill was designed by Frank P. Sheldon, a mill engineer from Providence.

 The structure was eventually leased out to the Elbe-Cesco bookbinding company in 1939 which continued to occupy parts of the mill until the property was sold to Starr Development Partners in 2016, where it will be converted into 101 middle-class residential rental units similar to what other historic mills have been converted into across the region.